1992 Kenyan general election: Aftermath

 In the aftermath of the election, Kenya suffered an economic crisis propagated by ethnic violence as the president was accused of rigging electoral results to retain power.
-In the next five years, many political alliances were formed in preparation for the next elections.
-In 1994, Jaramogi Oginga Odinga died and several coalitions joined his FORD Kenya party to form a new party called United National Democratic Alliance.
-However, this party was plagued with disagreements.
+Over the next five years, numerous political alliances emerged to prepare for the upcoming elections.
+In 1994, Jaramogi Oginga Odinga died, and several coalitions joined his FORD Kenya party to form a new party called the United National Democratic Alliance.
+Disagreements plagued this party.
 In 1996, KANU revised the constitution to allow Moi to remain president for another term.

-In 1993 Kenneth Matiba filed a petition against the election results.
+In 1993, Kenneth Matiba filed a petition against the election results.
 However, his failure to personally sign the petition resulted in the petition being struck out by Justice Riaga Omolo.
-Matiba, was physically incapacitated and had given his wife power of attorney.
+Matiba was physically incapacitated and had given his wife power of attorney.
 In 2012, Justice Omolo was declared unfit to serve in the judiciary by the Judges and Magistrates Vetting Board over this decision.